top of page

 Bavaria (Bayern) occupies the entire southeastern part of Germany.
 It is the largest federal state in Germany by area and the second most populous.
 The Bavarian population is composed of three ethnic groups: Franks, Swabians, and Bavarians.

 Munich is the heart of Bavaria, where a professor and a backpacker can sit at the same beer hall table, drinking a liter of beer and discussing football.
-Oktoberfest is not just a holiday, but a national state of mind.
+Oktoberfest is not just a holiday, but a state of mind.

 Lakes Königsee and Tegernsee – silence, mirror-like surface, and an echo that responds to even a whisper.
 And the villages with their half-timbered houses look like they came straight out of a postcard.
 It's not just beautiful here – it's cozy in a truly Bavarian way: a little austere, very substantial, and with a huge mug of hospitality.

-BAVARIA : HISTORY OF THE COAT OF ARMS
+BAVARIA : COAT OF ARMS' HISTORY

 The origins of Bavaria can be traced back to the 500s AD, when Roman rule was overthrown by Germanic onslaughts.
 According to one theory, the Bavarians formed from the remaining Romans, ancient Celts, and incoming Germans.
 Bavaria subsequently underwent various forms of government: duchy, kingdom, electorate, and even such an exotic form as the "Bavarian Soviet Republic."
 Finally, in 1949, it became part of the Federal Republic of Germany as a Free State.